 Drug experienced patients

 Analyses of drug-experienced patients (who, by definition, have experienced virological failure) provide insights into the extent of resistance within and across drug classes and estimates of the number of individuals with multi-class resistance.
 Among drug-experienced patients, the prevalence of resistance to any drug class fell markedly from 73% in 2002 to 32% in 2016.
-This is probably due to the increasingly lower clinical threshold for resistance testing and the improved potency of antiretrovirals.
+This was probably due to the increasingly lower clinical threshold for resistance testing and the improved potency of antiretrovirals.
 NRTI resistance closely mirrored the overall trend and now has a prevalence lower than NNRTI resistance.
-Levels of NNRTI resistance decreased to around 22% in 2016, while PI resistance has remained stable for the last 5 years at around 3%.
+Levels of NNRTI resistance decreased to around 22% in 2016, while PI resistance remained stable to 2016 at around 3%.

 A more detailed discussion of some of these findings can be found in several surveillance-related publications, including in annual reports from Public Health England.
 Please see the Publications and presentations page.